 (b) the person charged with that offence proves that the person applied for a permit in relation to the emergency works, acts or activities, and the court is of the opinion that the permit should have been granted.

+[Regulation 11 amended in Gazette 28 Aug 2012 p.
+4134.]

 12. Erosion control

 (1) In this regulation —